 - Baking Powder

 - Mint Extract

 - Soft Cream Cheese

 - Powdered Sugar

 - Crushed Candy Canes

-This list of equipment and tools will assist you in achieving the best results with this recipe:
+This list of tools will assist you in achieving the best results with this recipe:

 - Whisk, Paddle, or Mixer

 - Cookie Scooper

 How to make Peppermint Sugar Cookies with Homemade Frosting